 22. A Gibraltar law trust ("GibTrust") with Gibraltar trustees and Gibraltar ordinarily resident beneficiaries owns a company ("Company") which operates a factory situated in Gibraltar and sells its goods to wholesalers.
 The Company issues dividends to GibTrust.
 The income received by the Company from selling its goods is accrued and derived in Gibraltar and will be chargeable to tax in Gibraltar.
-The dividend received by GibTrust would be chargeable to tax in Gibraltar and a Tax Credit will be available to GibTrust.
+The dividend received by GibTrust would be chargeable to tax in Gibraltar.